 Several weeks after cochlear implant surgery, your child must visit his or her health care provider to get fitted with the external part of the cochlear implant.
 Your child's health care provider will program the implant so your child can hear.

 Your child may need a cochlear implant to treat severe hearing loss or deafness.
 Your child will most likely get a cochlear implant in one ear.
 Sometimes a device is placed in each ear.
-A cochlear implant does not make your child hear normally, but it can help your child develop speech and language skills.
+A cochlear implant enables a child to hear in a new fashion and it can help your child develop speech and language skills.